Zehelein/pg-transactional-outbox/lib/README.md

 A publisher prepares and sends the stream of data changes from specified tables to the subscribers.
 For the transactional outbox and inbox scenario the outbox and inbox tables are configured for publication.
-The publisher creates a set of changes that need to be replicated based on insert, updates, and deletes on the published tables.
+The publisher creates a set of changes that need to be replicated based on inserts, updates, and deletes on the published tables.
 These changes are sent in the form of "WAL records" (Write-Ahead Log records).
 Publications are used in conjunction with subscriptions to set up logical replication from the publisher to the